dvalle08/DeployML/README.md

-# Despliegue de un Modelo de Machine Learning en Azure Container
+# Development and Deployment of a Machine Learning Model in Azure Container with CI/CD using GitHub Actions

-## Descripción del Proyecto
+## Project Description

-Este proyecto consiste en el despliegue de un modelo de Machine Learning (ML) en Azure Container Instances.
-El objetivo es proveer un endpoint para hacer predicciones en tiempo real utilizando un modelo previamente entrenado.
+his project involves the deployment of a Machine Learning (ML) model in Azure Container Instances.
+The objective is to provide an endpoint for making real-time predictions using a previously trained model.

-## Despliegue
+## Deployment

-El despliegue consta de las siguientes etapas:
+The deployment consists of the following stages:

-1. **Construcción de la imagen Docker**: La imagen Docker se construye utilizando el Dockerfile proporcionado.
-Este proceso incluye la instalación de todas las dependencias listadas en `requirements.txt`.
+1. **Docker Image Construction**: The Docker image is built using the provided Dockerfile.
+This process includes the installation of all dependencies listed in `requirements.txt`.
-2. **Despliegue en Azure Container Instances**: Una vez construida la imagen Docker, se despliega en Azure Container Instances.
-Durante este proceso, se especifica el nombre DNS y se expone el puerto requerido.
+2. **Deployment in Azure Container Instances**: Once the Docker image is built, it is deployed in Azure Container Instances.
+During this process, the DNS name is specified and the required port is exposed.
-3. **Acceso al endpoint de predicción**: Una vez desplegado el contenedor, la aplicación puede ser accedida a través de la URL proporcionada por Azure Container Instances.
-Las predicciones pueden ser realizadas enviando una solicitud POST a la URL con los datos de entrada apropiados.
+3. **Access to the prediction endpoint**: Once the container is deployed, the application can be accessed through the URL provided by Azure Container Instances.
+Predictions can be made by sending a POST request to the URL with the appropriate input data.

-## Tecnologías Utilizadas
+## Technologies Used

 - Python
 - FastAPI